Zecrus/Balanced-Annihilation/README.md

 4. Slight damage nerf to arm corvette, damage buff to core corvette, so that they are more even
 5. Remove aa from scout, lower cost slightly
 6. Lower cost of T2 shipyard (-500m)
-7. Buff destroyer so that its useful in T2
+7. Buff destroyer so that its useful in T2 (depthcharge replaced with torp)
 8. Lower cruiser range, increase its health, lower its cost
 9. Lower battleship health
 10. Remove pirahna/shark